megnergit/AWS_IoT_ESP32_E2/README.md

-# Connect ESP32 to AWS IOT
+# Connect ESP32 to AWS IoT

 ## Goal
 We will use